 Moreover, in lamenting that the ECB has not properly balanced ‘the monetary policy objective against the economic policy effects arising from the programme’ the court implicitly contradicts the EU treaty principle that price stability is the ECB’s primary objective, and that only without prejudice for that may other objectives be considered.
 One wonders why the court did not object, many years ago, to the formulation in article 105 of the EU treaty.
 The ball is now in the ECB’s court.
 The central bank does not lack legal expertise, starting from its president, Christine Lagarde, a lawyer by training.
 The ECB is accountable to EU bodies alone.
 The Bundesbank, an institution whose history has been repeatedly marked by conflicts over its own independence, will play a key role in the next steps.
 The last thing Europe needs in this moment of crisis is a crippling battle at its institutional heart.
 The issue is serious – but there is still a good chance it may end well.

-This article was originally published from the Official Monetary and Financial Institutions Forum (OMFIF) and is the second in a series of articles on the outcome of the German constitutional court judgment.
+This article was originally published by the Official Monetary and Financial Institutions Forum (OMFIF) and is the second in a series of articles on the outcome of the German constitutional court judgment.

 Ignazio Angeloni is Senior Fellow of the Harvard Kennedy School and the Leibniz Institute for Financial Research SAFE.